MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/realtime-audio-reference.md

 In Server VAD (Voice Activity Detection) mode, the audio buffer is used to detect speech and the server decides when to commit.
 When server VAD is disabled, the client can choose how much audio to place in each event up to a maximum of 15 MiB.
 For example, streaming smaller chunks from the client can allow the VAD to be more responsive.

-Unlike made other client events, the server doesn't send a confirmation response to client `input_audio_buffer.append` event.
+Unlike most other client events, the server doesn't send a confirmation response to client `input_audio_buffer.append` event.

 #### Event structure